Orion the Hunter (band)

-Orion the Hunter was a 1980s rock combo and offshoot of the popular band Boston.
-It featured former Boston members Barry Goudreau on guitars and Brad Delp on backing vocals, as well as future Boston lead vocalist Fran Cosmo.
+Orion the Hunter was a 1980s rock band formed as an offshoot of Boston.
+It featured former Boston members Barry Goudreau on guitars and Brad Delp on songwriting and backing vocals, along with lead vocalist Fran Cosmo who would later join Boston.

 The band was originally known as simply "Orion", but the name was changed to "Orion the Hunter" in deference to pressure from Orion Pictures.
 The group's self-titled album in 1984 on Portrait/CBS Records, which yielded a hit single "So You Ran," featured the sky-high vocals which prompted Cosmo's entrance to Boston in the early 1990s.

 Orion the Hunter charted at #57 on Billboard's Top 200 Albums chart after its debut on May 9, 1984.
-"So You Ran" made the Top Ten on rock radio and was a mid-chart hit on mainstream pop radio.
+"So You Ran" reached #7 on rock radio and #58 on the Hot 100.

-Orion the Hunter featured Bruce Smith on bass and ex-Heart drummer Michael DeRosier.
+Orion the Hunter featured Bruce Smith on bass and drummer Michael DeRosier (formerly of Heart).
 The album also included Brad Delp, former lead singer of Boston, who co-wrote four songs and sang background vocals on numerous tracks.
 Delp's vocals are especially noticeable on the ballad "Joanne" which he co-wrote with Fran Cosmo.